LaboraTORIbio/RNA-Seq_enterobacteria_pOXA-48/README.md

 Contains bioinformatics workflows specific to the manuscript *Plasmid-encoded insertion sequences promote rapid adaptation in clinical enterobacteria*:
 1. The MarkDown file `RNA-Seq_experimental_evolution.md` describes the general RNA-Seq analysis workflow
 2. Each `RNAseq_<strain>` directory includes:
-  * The `quant_diffexpr.Rmd` script to perform read quantification and differential expression analysis in R
+   * The `quant_diffexpr.Rmd` script to perform read quantification and differential expression analysis
    * The rendered HTML file `quant_diffexpr.html` to visualize the outputs of the Rmd script
    * Other relevant files for the analysis (see the general workflow)